 If you are interested in this research project, it and other related research has been written up by Dr Mirkin at: https://www.drmirkin.com/fitness/lack-of-fitness-is-worse-than-prolonged-sitting.html

-There is however a very simple answer to this potential health risk, take the advice from the “a few minutes of vigorous activity” study.
+There is however a very simple answer to this potential health risk, take the advice from the “a few minutes of vigorous activity” study shown above.

 Get up off your backside every hour or so (if a tele addict – at each commercial break!) and do a few squats , press-ups or planks.
-It will work wonders for your bike fitness!
+It will work wonders for your bike fitness, and keep you warm in the winter!